single-cell-data/TileDB-SOMA/apis/python/doc/tiledb_object.md

              ctx: Optional[tiledb.Ctx] = None)
 ```

 Initialization-handling shared between `TileDBArray` and `TileDBGroup`.
-Specify soma_options,
+Specify soma_options
-verbose, and ctx for the top-level object; omit them and specify parent for non-top-level
+and ctx for the top-level object; omit them and specify parent for non-top-level
 objects.
 Note that the parent reference is solely for propagating options, ctx, display
 depth, etc.